fsprojects/FAKE/help/markdown/core-targets.md

 ### Setting the number of threads

-The number of threads used can be set using the environment variable ``parallel-jobs``.
+The number of threads used can be set using the environment variable ``parallel-jobs`` or using the `--parallel` parameter.
-This can be achieved in various ways where the easiest one is to use FAKE's built-in support for setting environment variables:
+This can be achieved in various ways where the easiest one is to use the parameter:

-``fake *YourBuildScript* -e parallel-jobs 8``
+``fake run *YourBuildScript* --parallel 8``

 Note that the dependency tree will be traversed as usual whenever setting ``parallel-jobs`` to a value ``<= 1`` or omiting it entirely.

 ## Issues

-* Running targets in parallel is of course only possible when the target-functions themselves are thread-safe.
+- Running targets in parallel is of course only possible when the target-functions themselves are thread-safe.
-* Parallel execution may also cause races on stdout and build-logs may therefore be quite obfuscated.
+- Parallel execution may also cause races on stdout and build-logs may therefore be quite obfuscated.
-* Error detection may suffer since it's not possible to determine a first error when targets are running in parallel
+- Error detection may suffer since it's not possible to determine a first error when targets are running in parallel

 Due to these limitations it is recommended to use the standard sequential build whenever checking for errors (CI, etc.)
 However when a fast build is desired (and the project is e.g. known to build successfully) the parallel option might be helpful